 Export Administration Regulations(EAR)

-The Export Administration Regulations (EAR), 15 CFR §730-774) are promulgated by the Department of Commerce to regulate the export of must item not controlled by the ITAR (defense items).
+The Export Administration Regulations (EAR), 15 CFR §730-774) are promulgated by the Department of Commerce to regulate the export of items not controlled by the ITAR (defense items).

 Export Control Classification Number (ECCN)